globus/automation-examples/README.md

 * `--html-output`: this flag tells the script to generate an index.html file for the given endpoint and path
 * `--markdown-output`: this flag tells the script to generate an index.md file for the given endpoint and path

 A list containing all of the arguments and their descriptions can be obtained by entering `python gen_index.py -h` in the command line.
+The order that the arguments are given will not affect the behavior of the script.

 **Note**: It is assummed that the shared endpoint used in the examples below is the same one from the examples for the share_data.py and share-data.sh scripts.
-You will also need to set up your own (local) Globus Connect Personal Endpoint (for help see the `How To` found at https://docs.globus.org/how-to/ for your machine)
+You will also need to set up your own (local) Globus Connect Personal Endpoint (for help see the `How To` found at https://docs.globus.org/how-to/ for your machine).
+It is also important to ensure that you have the correct permissions for both the shared and local endpoints.

 The examples below demonstrates a few of the possible behaviors of the script.
 ```
 # All of the examples for this script will use the following:
 $ local_ep='' # UUID of your local Globus Connect Personal Endpoint
 $ shared_ep='' # Shared endpoint (UUID) on Tutorial Endpoint 2
 ```

 The example below shows the most basic use for this script.
 ```
 $ ./gen_index.py \
     --local-endpoint $local_ep \
     --shared-endpoint $shared_ep
 ```

 The example below is similar to the basic case (example above), but also enables HTML and Markdown index files using the `--html-output` and `--markdown-output` flags respectively.
 ```
 $ ./gen_index.py \